 Ms. Bush was appointed to our Board of Directors in August 2019.
 Ms. Bush is the Chief Financial Officer of Azure Midstream Energy, LLC.
 Prior to joining Azure Midstream, Ms. Bush was the Chief Financial Officer at Marlin Midstream Partners, LP, leading their successful IPO in 2013.
 Prior to being the CFO of Marlin Midstream, Ms. Bush held various finance and accounting roles within the energy industry.
 Ms. Bush began her career in public accounting with PwC auditing Fortune 500 companies.
 Ms. Bush has a master's degree in accounting from the University of Houston and is a Texas certified public accountant.
-Ms. Bush joined the Audit Committee, the Compensation Committee, and the Nominating and Corporate Governance Committee.
-Ms. Bush serves as Chair of the Audit Committee.
 Ms. Bush was selected to serve as a director because of her substantial knowledge of the retail electricity and natural gas industry as well as her financial expertise and experienced background in auditing.